-1. Arrange an annual service
+1. Book an annual service

 Treat your boiler like your car.
-Regular servicing keeps it running safely and smoothly which really makes sense in the long term.
+Regular servicing keeps it running safely and smoothly, which really makes sense in the long term.

 An annual check by a Gas Safe registered engineer should prevent your boiler from seizing up in the winter and help you detect any minor issues before they become major problems.
 Not sure how to find one?
 Here’s a guide to help you.

 2. Keep your boiler clean